vitessio/website/README.md

 ## Running the site locally

-To run the website locally, you need to have the [Hugo](https://gohugo.io) static site generator installed (installation instructions [here](https://gohugo.io/getting-started/installing/)).
+To run the website locally, you need to have the "extended" version of the [Hugo](https://gohugo.io) static site generator installed (installation instructions [here](https://gohugo.io/getting-started/installing/)).
 Installing the Hugo version in [netlify.toml](./netlify.toml) is recommended.

 Once Hugo is installed run the following: